A Short History of Bed Bug Infestations in the U.S.

-If you find any bed bugs or view bed bug excrement, notify hotel management immediately.
+If you find any hotel bed bugs or view bed bug excrement, notify hotel management immediately.
 Decide whether to relocate to another hotel or ask to be moved to another room.
 Be careful if you move to an adjacent room since bed bugs are known for infesting connecting rooms.

 In the event you don’t find any signs of bed bugs, still take precautions.
 Place luggage inside of large plastic bags and seal them for the entirety of your trip.
 Clothing pieces should not be left lying out either at any point during the vacation.
-Bed bug repellant spray may be used for peace of mind during the trip.
+Bed bug repellent spray may be used for peace of mind during the trip.
 Spray around the bed frame, furniture seams, base and crown molding, headboard, and baseboard.
 Follow all repellent instructions and take any precautions for pet and human exposure.

 The Morning After

 Last thing you want is to take the infestation back to your Charlotte home.
 Even if all checks came in clean, examine yourself on the morning after.
 Look for welts, blisters and other signs of bed bug bite marks.
 Keep in mind that you may not have any visible signs of bed bug bites.
 Certain individuals are more likely to develop reactions than others.
 Bite reactions can also be delayed for up to 10 days following the attack.